AlexzanderDW/hello-world/README.md

 # hello-world
 My first repository

-I am looking forward to using this platform for practice and expertise as my knowledge of all of these concepts grows.
+I am a brand new programmer looking forward to using this platform for practice and expertise as my knowledge of all of these concepts grows.